 Despite working multiple hours per day in direct sunlight, U.S. military veterans who were deployed to Iraq and Afghanistan reported limited use of sun protection, found a new study from Vanderbilt University.

-Only 13 percent of participants reported routinely using sunscreen, while 87 percent reported their sunscreen use as “sporadic” or “sometimes.”
+Only 13 percent of participants reported routinely using sunscreen, while 87 percent said their sunscreen use as “sporadic” or “sometimes.”

 “I think we were all somewhat surprised, at first, of how many veterans experience sunburn.”Jennifer Powers, study author assistant professor in the dermatology division at the Vanderbilt School of Medicine